 Another big win for personalization, Evergage is probably the most crucial acquisition for putting Customer 360 Truth on the pedestal for 2020.
 Leveraging AI and a partnership with GoogleAnalytics 360, Marketing Cloud measures end-to-end marketing effectiveness across all digital channels.

 Customer 360 Truth allows you to get all data about a single customer profile and is integrated with all Salesforce apps.

 So where does Evergage play out?
 Evergage builds a comprehensive view of the customer data and answers questions such as “how do they engage?”, “what is their interest”, “what is their intent” and so on.
 This essentially builds most of the groundwork for Customer 360 Truth.

 All this plays out very well in delivering personalized experiences across channels, making it a stellar tool to add to the Journey Builder platform.
-Evergage’s clients include Citrix, Endurance International Group and Lenovo.
-Evergage will drive the analytics on the Salesforce platform by providing a more accurate representation of behaviour tracking, segmentation, and recommendations.
+Evergage’s clients include Citrix, Endurance International Group, and Lenovo.
+Evergage will drive the analytics on the Salesforce platform by providing a more accurate representation of behavior tracking, segmentation, and recommendations.

 Another doozy that Salesforce 2020 announcement brought was Einstein.
 Einstein takes away the pain of data entry from the sales guys and gives it twist in the form of a voice, in essence.
 Einstein Voice allows you to speak to salesforce about all your customer notes, and the voice you give is automatically converted to tangible data that is used for analytics.